 - If time off is needed (assuming that you submitted the time off request with your application) Did you see I had requested ____ days off, would that be approved?

-- Will I have non English speaking patients?
+- Will I have non-English speaking patients?
 If yes, which language?
-Do you have Language Line or another interpreter service available for use?
+What interpreter service do you have available for use?

-- Is PRN help available if census gets high?
+- Is PRN help available if the census gets high?

 Inpatient Facility Directed Questions: